 The intelligence cycle is the process of developing unrefined data into polished intelligence for the use of policymakers.
-The intelligence cycle consists of six steps, described below.
-The graphic below shows the circular nature of this process, although movement between the steps is fluid.
+The cycle consists of six steps, described below.
+The graphic shows the circular nature of this process, although movement between the steps is fluid.
 Intelligence uncovered at one step may require going back to an earlier step before moving forward.

 Planning and Direction is management of the entire effort, from identifying the need for information to delivering an intelligence product to a consumer.
 It involves implementation plans to satisfy requirements levied on the FBI, as well as identifying specific collection requirements based on FBI needs.
 Planning and direction also is responsive to the end of the cycle, because current and finished intelligence, which supports decision-making, generates new requirements.
 The executive assistant director for the National Security Branch leads intelligence planning and direction for the FBI.

 Collection is the gathering of raw information based on requirements.
 Activities such as interviews, technical and physical surveillances, human source operation, searches, and liaison relationships result in the collection of intelligence.